3Teleia/arccreate-scenecontrol-collection/background_sc/README.md

 4. _alpha_ - end alpha value of the background
 5. _easing (optional)_ - linear by default

-Use "video" to change the video background's alpha value.
+Use "video" as the _filename_ to change the video background's alpha value.
 ## scenecontrol(_timing_, bgsetlayer, _filename_, _layer_, _layer_group_)
 1. _timing_ - when the layer of the background should be changed
 2. _filename_ - identifying filename of an already existing background